Did you know you can make your own Microwave Bowl Cozy with just a few supplies? See this fun DIY here!

 We chose this Star Wars print since we are big Star Wars fans and like to have some cute memorabilia around the house.
 This also makes a gift for a teen or kid who loves to hold their bowl of ice cream, or bowl of soup while they are watching TV or just hanging out on the couch.
 If you have a teen graduating soon, a set of these would make a fun college/dorm gift idea!

-I hope you enjoyed this Star Wars Microwave Bowl Cozy.
+I hope you enjoyed this Star Wars Bowl Cozy for Microwave.
 During the winter these things come in so handy!

 Of course, you can get creative with the prints on these.
 Think Valentines Prints, Spring (For an Easter Basket idea), Back to school for cereal bowls, and of course Fall and Christmas prints!
 Being that they come together quickly you can make a few!